-The next application deadline will be in Fall 2022.
+The next application deadline is October 7, 2022.

-2) CIRM Demographic form (2021) (For reporting purposes only; not forwarded to selection committee)
+CIRM Demographic form (For reporting purposes only; not forwarded to selection committee) - DOWNLOAD CIRM DEMOGRAPHIC FORM

-3) Research plan (no form) – 2 pages or less (plus additional pages for references and timeline), developed in collaboration with your research mentor.
+Research plan (no form) – 2 pages or less (plus additional pages for references and timeline), developed in collaboration with your research mentor.
 Please use no smaller than 11 pt font (Arial or similar) and at least 0.5 inch page margins on letter-sized documents.
-Please include an approximate timeline for the main planned activities so that reviewers who may not be familiar with all proposed techniques can get an impression of the time that will be necessary for the proposed research.
+Please include a statement on how your proposed research fits with the mission of CIRM, and an approximate timeline for the main planned activities so that reviewers who may not be familiar with all proposed techniques can get an impression of the time that will be necessary for the proposed research.

 Please consider that this is an application for a fellowship, not for a new research proposal.
 This application will be judged by whether your portion of the research is a good fit for you, will likely be accomplished by you, sets you on a path to become an independent researcher, and whether there is a good mentoring plan in place.
 Also, reviewers will judge whether the project is appropriate for the proposed training time.